batu758/shm_hashmap/README.md

 # Concurrent HashMap Server & Client with Shared Memory

-**Not done yet see TODO at the end.**

 ## Overview

-This project implements a concurrent hashmap server and a client that communicates with the server via POSIX shared memory which supports insertion, read, update, and delete operations.
+This project implements a concurrent hashmap server and a client that communicates with the server via POSIX shared memory which supports get, put, insert, update, delete and read bucket operations.
 The server supports insert, read, update, and delete operations on a hashmap, using linked lists for bucket collisions.
 The hashmap allows concurrent accesses using read-write locks per bucket.
 Shared memory acts as a lock-free message buffer, which consists of a Vyukov MPMC queue `TaskQueue` and fixed size block allocator `BlockAllocator`.

 ## Building